Thomas A. Wayment

 In her duties for the RSC, Joany works closely with the publications director, executive editor, production supervisor, and great student employees on all RSC publications.
 She also assists with travel, budgeting, media relations, special projects, and other office management responsibilities.
 Joany could also be called communications director since all communication addressed to the RSC goes through Joany to be recorded and processed.
 Anything sent any other way or through any other person runs the risk of being undocumented and lost.
 Submissions, return for edits, and reviews come to Joany and then are sent to the publications director for processing.

-Having earned his editing spurs at the Ensign magazine, Church Publishing Services Division, and Deseret Book Company, Devan mentors a talented team that publishes the Religious Educator and Studia Antiqua journals, the BYU Religious Education Review magazine, and about a dozen academic books each year.
-He has received editing awards and copyedited more than 150 books (see list of awards for books published by the RSC).
-As an author and amateur historian, he has presented at BYU Education Week, LDS Publishing Professionals Association, Mormon History Association, Pacific History Association, and Utah State History Conference.
+Having earned his editing spurs at the Ensign magazine, Church Publishing Services Department, and Deseret Book Company, Devan mentors a talented team that publishes the Religious Educator and Studia Antiqua journals, the BYU Religious Education Review magazine, and about a dozen academic books each year.
+He has copyedited more than 150 books, which garnered several awards).
+As an author and amateur historian, he has presented at BYU Education Week, the Church History Symposium, LDS Publishing Professionals Association, Mormon History Association, Pacific History Association, and Utah State History Conference.
 He is a founding member of the LDS Educators Association and past director of conferences and programs at the LDS Publishing Professionals Association, a member of Sons of Utah Pioneers, a magician, a musician, a Scouter, a graduate with master's and bachelor's degrees in English (cum laude), and a National Merit Scholar.
-In his one-day acting career, he appeared as an airline pilot in the season 3 opener of Granite Flats.
 From 1986 to 1988, he served in the Micronesia Guam Mission on the islands of Guam and Pohnpei.
-He and his wife, Patty, live in Orem, Utah, and have four children.
+He and his wife, Patty, live in Orem, Utah, and have four children and one granddaughter.

-Brent R. Nordgren is the production supervisor and photographer for the BYU’s Religious Studies Center (RSC).
-As such, he oversees a team of talented designers and typesetters.
-With their help he designs, produces, markets, prints, distributes, advertises, and publicizes all the RSC books, journals, and magazines.
+Brent R. Nordgren is the operations and production supervisor for the BYU’s Religious Studies Center (RSC).
+As such, he oversees the operation and production of all the publications, marketing, and legal matters of the RSC.
+With the help of a talented team he produces, markets, prints, advertises, distributes, and publicizes all the RSC books, journals, and magazines.
 He is also the managing editor of the BYU Religious Education Review magazine.
-He has authored many articles for the magazine and has facilitated and gathered most of the Review's content since it began in 2008.
+He has authored a number of articles for the magazine and has facilitated and gathered most of the Review's content since it began in 2008.
 Brent has also been the RSC website administrator since its inception in 2008.
-As such he supervises its design and facilitates the content found throughout the site.
-He also helped create the Apple app for the RSC, which is intended for use by members and nonmembers of the Church to be better able to access and take advantage of the thousands of articles published by the RSC throughout its forty-plus years.
+Including books, journals, and magazines, Brent has overseen the production of over 160 publications.

 Brent has an entrepreneurial spirit and has owned and operated a number of businesses throughout his career.
 He received an AS degree with honors from Utah Valley University, a bachelor's degree from Brigham Young University, and an MBA from Utah State University.
 He is the recipient of the staff and administrative employee recognition award (SAERA) by the president's council at Brigham Young University for his innovative work and by going above and beyond his responsibilities.
-He also originated the idea of having Deseret Book join the RSC in copublishing the majority of RSC books published, and he helped negotiate the contractual arrangements to this end.
+He also originated the idea of inviting Deseret Book to team up with the RSC to copublish the majority of RSC books published, and he helped negotiate the contractual arrangements to this end.

-In high school he was the head yearbook photographer for two years, and public relations manager for the school.
+In high school he was the head yearbook photographer and public relations manager for the school.
 As a youth he received the Eagle Scout Award.
-Before working for BYU, Brent ran for Provo city councilman.
-He enjoys reading, writing, participating in sports, national politics, and traveling.
-He and his wife, Annette, reside in Provo, Utah.
-They have four children and ten grandchildren.
+He and his wife, Annette, have four children and ten grandchildren.

 Don L. Brugger began his editing career as a proofreader at the Los Angeles Times and refined his skills by teaching high school English and completing a master’s degree at BYU.
 Along the way he joined the LDS Church, served a full-time mission in Argentina, and consecrated his wordsmithing craft to advancing the venerable aims of LDS publishing: “to copy, and to correct, and select, that all things may be right before [the Lord]” (D&C 57:13).
 His zeal to assist inspired minds in producing top-notch publications aligned with the LDS faith led him to editing stints at the Church’s Curriculum Department, Deseret Book, the Ensign, and FARMS/Neal A. Maxwell Institute for Religious Scholarship.
 A former bishop, Don taught editing classes at BYU for nine years.
 He and his wife, Tonya, have five children and three grandchildren.
 After a day’s work, Don enjoys watching the stars come out while he plays bluegrass guitar or, more recently, blues harmonica.